peressinia/radReasons/README.md

 # radReasons
-Code for the NLP analysis of radiology reason-for-exam text.
+Code for the NLP analysis of radiology reason-for-exam text (indication) text from MIMIC CXR JPG dataset.

-This repo contains scripts to process MIMIC CXR JPG radiology reports to extract and model the REASON field.
+The contents of the repo are as follows:

-> 1. The python scripts for the BERT study is in the BERT-py directory.
+> 1. The scripts for the extraction of reason data from MIMIC files are located in get-Reasons directory.
-> 2. The scripts for the extraction of data from MIMIC and batch file jobs on RAJ are in the grep-files and SLURM-files directories.
+> 3. The python scripts for the Naive Bayes models are located in the nBayes-py directory.
-> 3. The directory nBayes-py contains the Naive Bayes model python scripts.
+> 3. The python scripts for the BERT study is in the BERT-py directory.

 ## Author

 * **Anthony F. Peressini** - <https://github.com/peressinia>
+* **Marquette University**